 Alma MacDermott, aka Mrs. Mac had this to say about Coming Home: "Mary is a fellow member of my running club, the L Street Running Club in South Boston.
 After reading her self-published life story, I have to salute the courage and strength she displayed in working through extreme trials which a young girl should have never had to endure, and which led to the beautiful and generous person she has become today.
 Mary, you are a survivor and I salute you!"
 You can read the full review on her blog.

-Mary's memoir along with her books of inspirational poetry are available on Amazon.
+Mary's books are available on Amazon.